GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 application source the latest passwords.

-### Review Secret Manager

-1. In the Cloud Console, using the naviagion menu select `Security > Secret Manager`.
-Confirm that `cloudsql-pswd` is present in the list.
-2. Click on `cloudsql-pswd`.
-3. Click three dots icon and select `View secret value` to view the password for Cloud SQL database.
-4. Copy the secret value, you will use this in the next section to confirm access to the Cloud SQL instance.

 The following architecture represents a general design for a systems that can rotate password for any underlying software/system.